Creating Google Service Account

 Tip: Creating a dedicated Google Cloud Project for Smaply allows you to keep all related API access and settings in one place.
 This makes it easier to manage permissions and track usage specific to your Smaply integration.

-2. Enable the Google Analytics data API
+2. Enable the Google Analytics data APIarrow-up-right

 1. In your Google Cloud project, go to "APIs & Services" > "Library"